 At PROS,we use our equipment to document environmental conditions and to find subtle changes in the environment.
 Everything and everybody changes the environment in which it occupies.
 A person entering a room will affect the environment in that room.
 They displace air, change the temperature, reflect light, and so on.
 That is the same for anything that exists.
 If a ghost exists it will also change the environment in some way.
 All living people have an aura.
 The aura is made up of energy, we know this because we can measure and photograph that energy with the right equipment.
 When a person dies we know their aura disappears.
 Einstein said that energy cannot be created or destroyed, only change form.
 Science suggests that our energy leaves our bodies after we die and that energy may stay in an organized form retaining our personality and memories.
 If that is true, that energy will affect the environment that it occupies.

 It should be noted that PROS uses a system of supporting evidence to document reported activity.
 For example.
 Three cameras aimed in the same direction, or IRC sessions we will use the contact system or a ghost box in conjunction with the *Ghostlite and the TLD 100.
 This is an exclusive method used only at PROS.
 These systems were developed by Ron and Tony the owners of PROS, and adopted by our research teams in both California and The UK.
+The idea is to document events/ activity with as much or as many tools as possible.

 Now that we have discussed what it is we are looking for we can take a look at the tools we use to monitor and gauge the environment.